laravel-enso/documentation/docs/backend/forms.md

 - Is: optional
 - Type: string

 Represents the route prefix that is used when checking permissions and building the route/path for a certain button.
 For example, for a user form's Save button, if the name of the store route is `"administration.users.create"`, then the prefix is `"administration.users"` and the action is `"create"`.

+#### routes
+- Is: optional
+- Type: object

+An object that will hold the route for each action.

+#### actions
+- Is: optional
+- Type: array of strings,
+- Values: `"create"`, `"show"`, `"store"`, `"update"`, `"destroy"`

+The actions are used to determine the available buttons in the form.
+Note that if the `authorize` flag is set to true, the builder also checks if the user has access to/for a certain action,  and if he does not, the respective button won't be shown.
+If the actions are not given, defaults are used, depending on the `method` parameter, as follows:
+ - if doing a POST, the actions array is `['store']`
+ - if doing anything else, i.e. a PUT, the actions array is `["create", "show", "update", "destroy"]`

+#### autosave
+- Is: optional
+- Type: boolean,

+If set to true, the form will perform an auto-save when any of its inputs change

+#### debounce
+- Is: optional
+- Type: number,

+Should be used in conjunction with `autosave` so that the number of requests to the backend are limited

 #### authorize
 - Is: optional